lzhbrian/MCMC/README.md

 ### Author

-__Tzu-Heng Lin__ is currently an undergraduate student in the Dept. of Electronic Engineering, Tsinghua University.
-His research interests include Big Data Mining, Machine Learning, etc. For more information about him, please see www.linkedin.com/in/lzhbrian.
+[__Tzu-Heng Lin__](www.linkedin.com/in/lzhbrian) is currently an undergraduate student in the Dept. of Electronic Engineering, Tsinghua University.
+His research interests include Big Data Mining, Machine Learning, etc. For more information about him, please see www.linkedin.com/in/lzhbrian .
 Feel free to contact him at any time via lzhbrian@gmail.com or linzh14@mails.tsinghua.edu.cn

 ```bash
 ├── LICENSE